Critical Thinking · Dialogue · Civics

 Where did your politics come from?

-Students trace how their political views formed — family, culture, algorithm — and encounter the political compass as a tool for self-reflection, not labelling.
+Students trace how their political views formed, through family, culture and algorithm, and encounter the political compass as a tool for self-reflection, not labelling.

 Module 02